 6. Overseas families get lonely.
 It is a hard job to move to another country, leave your family, start fresh in a new culture, sell everything, travel to far away places, learn a new language and adjust your family to life on distant shores.
 Being fully surrounded by new things can be very overwhelming and extremely lonely.

 7. They do love to travel and they have some of the coolest, most exciting experiences.
 Even in the face of difficulty, working overseas is seriously one of the most fun, most entertaining, most exhilarating job on earth.

-8. Work Overseas is expensive.
+8. Work in overseas global missions is expensive.
 Putting a family in a remote place to reach the unreached is very, very expensive.
 Keeping a family healthy mentally, physically, spiritually, and relationally while living in that remote place takes high levels of financial support.
 But, having a family withstand it all and remain in that place is one of the most beneficial things an organization can do.
 The funds are worth it.
 God will provide it.
 Finances can’t stop us from going and remaining no matter the cost.

 9. Third Culture kids need your help when they come home.
 Want to bless an overseas family?
 Be a good friend while they are gone and be an even better friend when they come home.
 For some TCKs, returning home after 4 years away is even harder than going overseas.
 Help them adjust.
 Be there friend.
 Talk to them.
 Let them talk about living overseas.
 Share your experiences and let them share their experiences.
 Don’t think they are weird because they are different.
 See the value in having a friend with such a big world view and such a big understanding of other people, cultures, religions, languages and places.